Launceston Gasworks: 2007 gasworks development

 The gasworks have currently been partially developed as part of a large 3 part scheme costing $35 million.
-The first stage costing $8 million involving the restoration of the cottages on the north of the site as part of the new Centrelink complex has already been completed though the second and third stages were cancelled in 2008 due to the global financial crisis.
+The first stage costing $8 million involving the restoration of the cottages on the north of the site as part of the new Centrelink complex has already been completed though the second and third stages were cancelled in 2008 due to the Great Recession.
 The second stage was to involve the construction of a whole new set of buildings consisting of offices, retail outlets, restaurants, and apartments.
 These buildings were to be built on the south of the site facing Cimitier Street within the foundations of the gasometers as well as a free standing structure next to the Governor Cottage and a glass office building connecting the Vertical Retort House to the Carburetted Water Gas Building.
 As part of the second stage, the Governor Cottage and Horizontal Retort were meant to be restored to allow access to the general public.
 The third stage was disapproved by the Launceston Council but was to involve the development of the abandoned Origin Energy parking lot across Willis Street into more shops but has been converted into a public parking lot instead.